Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Proof of main results.

-We now argue that (\ref{Manifold First Step}) satisfies Property (2) and Property (3).
+Define the 4-manifold as the symplectic sum \cite{[Gompf3]} where $T_2 = Y\times A_2$ as in Section \ref{Section 2-tori in the 4-torus}.
+Notice that $T_2$ is a homologically essential Lagrangian submanifold of a symplectic 4-torus, and the symplectic structure can be perturbed so that $T_2$ becomes a symplectic submanifold \cite[Lemma 1.6]{[Gompf3]}.
+The 4-manifold (\ref{Manifold First Step}) admits a symplectic structure and this concludes the proof of Property (1).
+We now argue that (\ref{Manifold First Step}) satisfies Property (2).
 Let $\mu_2$ be the homotopy class of the meridian of the torus (\ref{Torus 2}).
 The hypothesis on the existence of an isomorphism $\pi_1(X\backslash \nu(T))\rightarrow \pi_1(X) = \{1\}$ implies that the relations hold in the fundamental group of $X(2)$ and we conclude that the group $\pi_1(X(2))$ is the rank two free abelian group on the generators $x$ and $b$ using the Seifert-van Kampen theorem.
 Regarding Property (3), notice that the 2-tori (\ref{Torus 1}) and (\ref{Torus 3}) are disjoint from the 2-torus (\ref{Torus 2}) that was employed in the construction of $X(2)$.
 Therefore, both (\ref{Torus 1}) and (\ref{Torus 3}) are contained in $X(2)$.
-To show that the group isomorphism (\ref{Isomorphism Group Complement 1}) exists, we show that the meridians $\mu_1$ and $\mu_3$ of the two 2-tori are nullhomotopic.
+To show that the group isomorphism (\ref{Isomorphism Group Complement 1}) exists, we show that the meridians $\mu_1$ and $\mu_3$ of the two 2-tori are nullhomotopic in $X(2)\backslash(\nu(T_1)\sqcup \nu(T_2))$.
 Following the calculations of Baldridge-Kirk \cite[p.
 922]{[BaldridgeKirk1]}, with our choice of framings for $T_1$ and $T_3$, we can conclude that the meridian of $T_1$ is given by $[\tilde{b}, \tilde{y}]$ and the meridian of $T_3$ is $[\tilde{x}, \tilde{y}]$ where $\tilde{g}$ denotes a conjugate of the element $g$.
 By (\ref{Relations 1}), we conclude that the relations hold in the group $\pi_1(X(2)\backslash(\nu(T_1)\sqcup \nu(T_2)))$ and the existence of the isomorphism (\ref{Isomorphism Group Complement 1}) follows.
+We now address Property (4) of (\ref{Manifold First Step}).
 A Mayer-Vietoris sequence reveals that $\chi(X(2)) = \chi(X)$.
 Novikov additivity implies $\sigma(X(2)) = \sigma(X)$.
 An argument guaranteeing that the second Stiefel-Whitney class of $X(2)$ is zero whenever $w_2(X) = 0$ was given by Gompf in \cite[Proposition 1.2]{[Gompf3]}.

-The second step is to construct an infinite set of closed 4-manifolds with infinite cyclic fundamental group $\Z b$ that satisfy three properties:
+The second step is to construct an infinite set of closed irreducible 4-manifolds with infinite cyclic fundamental group $\Z b$ that satisfy three properties: